SalahAmine/snapshot_hadoop/snapshot_hbase/README.md

+# snapshot_hbase
-snapshot hbase is intended for backuping hbase tables, restauring tables and applying a retention policy on backups.
+snapshot_hbase is intended for backuping hbase tables, restauring tables and applying a retention policy on backups.
 It uses the snapshot feature offered by hbase